fabric8io/fabric8/docs/mavenFabric8Migrate.md

     mvn fabric8:migrate

+Now you might want to do a diff using your IDE or git to check what new files have been created and the changes to your `pom.xml`

 If you are feeling brave you can migrate and try deploy the project in one line:

     mvn fabric8:migrate io.fabric8:fabric8-maven-plugin:3.1.11:resource io.fabric8:fabric8-maven-plugin:3.1.11:deploy